fair-software/fairtally/README.rst

 See the License for the specific language governing permissions and limitations under the License.

 Credits
 *******

 This package was created with `Cookiecutter <https://github.com/audreyr/cookiecutter>`_ and the `NLeSC/python-template <https://github.com/NLeSC/python-template>`_.

 Instructions for developers
 ***************************

+The project setup is documented in `a separate document <project_setup.rst>`_.
+Feel free to remove this document (and/or the link to this document) if you don't need it.

 Run tests (including coverage) with: